TeamPerie/CellDestiny/README.md

 * use functions from the package to explore your data like done in [UserManual](https://github.com/TeamPerie/CellDestiny/tree/main/UserManual/package) directory.

+USER MANUAL
+To have an overview of CellDestiny functionalities, check out User Manual directory.
+You'll find all possible QC, analysis and graphs that CellDestiny proposes.

+For package users
+Read package/ subdirectory pdf files or re-run Rmd files to practice.

+For app users
+Read app/ subdirectory pdf file.

+To play with the web app "test dataset", click on the link to open the web application.

+In it, you see on the left a menu with the two parts: QC and Analysis.
+Both of them have their respective "Load data" sub-parts where you can load your matrix and metadata files.

+---

 ## INPUTS FORMAT

 ### Sample names and metadata